jacobnormington/PSOP_Solver/README.md

 The boost library is required before compilation.
 It can be installed via `sudo apt-get install libboost-all-dev` The LKH solver can be enabled in the config file.
-The underlying LKH library is taken and modified from the [LKH3 Home Page](http://webhotel4.ruc.dk/~keld/research/LKH-3/)
+The underlying LKH library is taken and modified from the [LKH3 Home Page](http://webhotel4.ruc.dk/~keld/research/LKH-3/) The dynamic hungarian library code is referenced from https://github.com/rod409/SOP.